Surface Phone: How Microsoft Could Avoid Another Catastrophic Failure [Opinion]

 Applications have always been one of the weaknesses of Windows Mobile devices.
 The Lumia 950 and 950 XL were the most formidable smartphones that Microsoft has ever released, but the devices themselves became massive failures.
 The reason?
 The apps for the flagships were far too few compared to their competitors running Android and iOS.
 Currently, there is really no way for Microsoft to catch up to iOS or Android regarding the number of supported mobile apps, but the Redmond-based tech giant actually has an ace up its sleeve — its plethora of desktop-grade applications that are used by the majority of PC users worldwide.
 If Microsoft taps into this, the Surface Phone would unquestionably be a game-changer.

 Lastly, the Surface Phone would also need to be distinctly different from the billions of other smartphones currently on the market.
 This means that the device must not only run on an entirely different level from its rivals, it must also be immediately distinguishable from the rest of the smartphone market.
 In this respect, it appears that Microsoft is taking things very seriously as well.
-Recent patents, such as this transformable concept that utilizes a tiered display design, would make the Surface Phone not only unique, but a different class of mobile device on its own.
+Recent patents, such as this transformable concept that utilizes a tiered display design, would make the Surface Phone not only unique but a different class of mobile device on its own.

 The Surface Phone could very well be Microsoft’s ticket to unbridled success in the mobile market.
 After all, its Surface brand has, if any, become synonymous with bold innovation.
 If the tech giant could attain the perfect balance between form and power, Microsoft’s home-grown mobile flagship could very well be the one to finally propel the company into one of the top spots in the smartphone industry.